qrvey/partner-portal/docs/composer/06-Dashboards/dashboard-builder.md

 4. To add a new tab, click the **+** icon to the right of the existing tab(s).
 5. To create a duplicate tab, click the three-dot menu and select **Duplicate Tab**.

-### Enabling Subscriptions
+### Enable Subscriptions
 You can enable end users to subscribe to a scheduled delivery of exported dashboards or specific charts.
+To enable subscriptions:

-To enable subscriptions, click the Insert menu and click **Page Subscriptions**.
+1. Click the Insert menu and click **Page Subscriptions**.
 A subscription icon displays in the lower right corner of the dashboard.

 Once enabled, end users are provided the option to subscribe to the dashboard view in the Action menu of the embedded Dashboard View widget.
 For more information on using subscriptions, see [Subscribing to Exports](./subscribing-exports.md).

 ## Preview a Dashboard
 Dashboard Builder enables you to preview a single dashboard in a browser, so you can see how the page will appear to the end user.
 Note that the preview feature requires you to publish the application first, which commits the application to the server.
 You cannot resume editing the dashboard until you unpublish the application.